-- If you need support, you might need to go to the same partner to make it cost-effective and fast.
-Some companies offer ongoing maintenance and support if you are time-poor and want to focus on the business rather than the technical stuff.
+- You might need to go to the same partner to make it cost-effective and fast if you need support.
+Some companies offer ongoing maintenance and support if you are time-poor and focus on the business rather than the technical stuff.

 Now the question here arises, should one opt for a pre-designed McDonald’s burger or a custom-made Subway sandwich?
-We will recommend you to choose a Subway sandwich over a McDonald’s burger any day.
+Of course, we recommend you choose a Subway sandwich over a McDonald’s burger any day.
 Hence, we suggest you use a custom WordPress theme rather than a premium theme because the benefits of using a custom theme far outweigh the benefits of using a premium theme.

 Why should a large business opt for a custom theme?

 There is nothing better than a custom theme for a large-scale business.
 The magnitude of a business needs to be reflected in its website.
-Only a custom-made website theme can truly depict and even add further value to a large business’s brand image.
-In addition to this, custom-themed sites guarantee fast loading speed, which is absolutely essential for websites of large businesses.
+Therefore, only a custom-made website theme can truly depict and add further value to a large business’s brand image.
+In addition to this, custom-themed sites guarantee fast loading speed, which is essential for large businesses’ websites.

 Why should a small business opt for a custom theme?

-Even though small businesses are usually deterred from opting for a custom theme because of its cost, but we will still highly recommend small businesses to opt for it.
-Small businesses have a lot of room for expansion, and custom themes are adaptable to changing business size.
-If later on, you want to add or delete pages from your site built using a custom theme, you can easily do it.
-On the other hand, if you have used a premium theme, then the chances are that you will have to rebuild your website from scratch if you ever plan on making significant changes in it.
+Even though small businesses are usually deterred from opting for a custom theme because of its cost, we will still highly recommend that small businesses opt for it.
+Small businesses have a lot of room for expansion, and custom themes are adaptable to changing business sizes.
+If, later on, you want to add or delete pages from your site built using a custom theme, you can easily do it.
+On the other hand, if you have used a premium theme, then the chances are that you will have to rebuild your website from scratch if you ever plan on making significant changes to it.
 Hence, if you are a small business but have expansion plans for the future, a custom theme is your best bet!

-If reading this text has convinced you to design a custom-themed website for your business, but you are feeling lost regarding how to go about it, instantly comment below.
+If reading this text has convinced you to design a custom-themed website for your business, but you feel lost regarding how to go about it, instantly comment below.
 We will be glad to offer you our assistance.

-At WP Creative, we provide custom development solution with handcrafted design tailored to your business goal.
+At WP Creative, we provide custom development solutions with handcrafted designs tailored to your business goal.
 WP Creative is a leading Company in WordPress Website Design.

 Are you still thinking about whether to choose a custom development or a premium theme?
 Talk to our expert now.